DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • Generally speaking down a p block group the element becomes more metallic in chemical character.

-• Oxygen and sulphur are non-metals, selenium and tellurium are semi-metals, polonium is essentially a metal
+• Oxygen and sulfur are non-metals, selenium and tellurium are semi-metals, polonium is essentially a metal

-OXYGEN - brief summary of a few points
+(2) OXYGEN - summary of a few points about its chemistry

 • The structure of the element: